- 1 What can a Personal Injury Attorney Help me?

 Every personal injury claim is subject to the statute of limitations which is a law that establishes an expiration date for when you must make a claim in Texas the civil courts.
 If you don’t make your claim in the time that the time limit expires and the court is likely to deny your claim, and you’ll lose your chances of claiming the damages you’re entitled to claim.

-In Texas there is a general rule that you get 2 years after the time of the accident to file a claim.
+In Texas, there is a general rule that you get 2 years after the time of the accident to file a claim.
 There are exceptions to this policy according to the circumstances that led to the claim.
-For instance, if you did not realize the injury until later the statute of limitations is two years from when you first discovered the injury, instead of that of incident.
+For instance, if you did not realize the injury until later the statute of limitations is two years from when you first discovered the injury, instead of that of the incident.
 If your claim is based on the government agency, you have to make a formal claim against the government within six months from the date of the injury.

 In the end, the earlier you submit an injury claim the faster and more plausible your claim will be heard by the court.
 To get the best results, you should contact an attorney for personal injuries early enough to begin filing your claim.